Hanahu/Operating-System/README.md

 ## Q1:Do the following actions require the OS to use kernel mode or user mode is sufficient?
 ● A program wants to read from disk.

+read usually involves a hardware access.Accessing hardware is time-consuming and error-prone, and it can render the computer unusable.
+Drivers are used by the os  to control the hardware of the computer.

+When a driver receives a read() (assuming it's a hard disk IO), it sends a set of directives to the disk controller, which causes it to read its output, pass it to main memory, and so on.
+These are risky operations that should never be left to User Mode.

 ● Reading the current time from the hardware clock.

+If the hardware clocks include memory-mapped registers, you can view them freely from user mode as long as the mapped region contains no sensitive data (it may or may not, depends on the hardware).
 ## Q2:Explain the purpose of a system call.
 There are different sets of system calls: list them and give at least 2 examples of a system call for each category.
 A system call is a communication link among a running program and the operating system.
 It enables the user to use the os system's services.
 Processes written in C, C++, and assembly language are used in these system calls.
 Each system call has its unique name in each operating system.
 Every system call is assigned a unique number to identify it.
 ## System Calls: